vbuterin/blog/posts/end.md

 1. **Remind people that money and finance still do matter, and do a good job of serving the world's underserved in that niche**
 2. **Extend beyond finance, and use our technology to build a more holistic vision of an alternative, more free and open and democratic tech stack, and how that could build toward either a broadly better society, or at least tools to help those who are excluded from mainstream digital infrastructure today.**

-(1) is important, and I would argue that the crypto space is uniquely positioned to provide value there.
+The first answer is important, and I would argue that the crypto space is uniquely positioned to provide value there.
 Crypto is one of the few tech industries that is genuinely highly decentralized, with developers spread out all over the globe:

 <center><br>